Find out more about how RYDAPT is given with your chemotherapy treatment.

 RYDAPT is thought to work by blocking the signals that help certain cells grow and divide.
 Blocking these signals may help kill leukemia cells in the blood and bone marrow.

 AML is a disease that can get worse very quickly.
 That means your doctor will likely start your treatment right away in the hospital.
 Treatment usually consists of two phases.
+Click here to find out more on our “How to Take Treatment” page.

 View the support offerings for eligible patients taking RYDAPT (PDF).